rawskijon/academic-kickstart/content/publication/desanto-rawski-2020/index.md

 ---
-title: "What Can Formal language theory Do for Animal Cognition Studies?"
+title: "What can formal language theory do for animal cognition studies?"
 authors:
 - Aniello De Santo
 - admin